Skip to content

 Values processed per second

 Value processed per second (VPS) indicates how busy your Zabbix server is.
 This number may be high or low and is used as a guide to help you know when other issues may start to occur.
-If the number is higher than usual, and you are having no problems indicated in any of the other graphs then you can consider that ok.
+If the number is higher than usual, and you are having no problems indicated in any of the other graphs then you can consider that OK.
 You can manage this value by enabling/disabling items, triggers and discovery rules for your hosts.

 Utilization of data collectors